mborne/postgis-integration/README.md

 # postgis-integration

 **!!!
-Warning : Personal and experimental project, not ready for production !!!**
+Warning : Personal and experimental project to explore opendata resources, not ready for production !!!**

+## Description

 > This repository contains helpers to integrate data in postgis and dataset integration scripts mainly focused on open datasets about France.

-## Description

 Ce dépôt contient :